AtanasovAtanas/pb-interactive-csharp/EN/07-Exam-Preparation/03-Problem-03.md

 # Example
 ## Input
-- Movie - John Wick
+- John Wick
-- Offer - Drink
+- Drink
-- Count tickets – 6
+- 6

 ## Output
 Your bill is 72.00$